faressoft/terminalizer/README.md

 ## Play

-> Play a recording file on your terminal
+> Play a recording file on your terminal:

 ```bash
 terminalizer play <recordingFile>
 ```

-Options
+Options:

 ```
 -r, --real-timing   Use the actual delays between frames as recorded        [boolean] [default: false]